 Like it our not, sunscreen is a necessity that should be implemented into your daily family skin care routine.
 When it comes to sun protection, I take it very seriously.
 With a history of skin cancer in my family, I have been seeing a dermatologist from a young age and know the dangers of the sun.

-Thankfully, I found a few gems today through suggestions and they are easily available at Well.ca.
+Thankfully, I found a few through suggestions and they are easily available at Well.ca.
 This is the first time I’m plugging this affiliate I have.
 And I’m telling you because I want to be honest.
-I figured it was as good a time as any to announce my affiliation, given this is such an important topic and need for all us mamas protecting our families from the sun.
+I figured it was as good a time as any to announce my affiliation, given this is such an important topic for all us mamas, protecting our families from the sun.

 The top suggestion I had was Goddess Garden, by far.
-I have yet to try it, but those that have love it. (you can click on the image to shop)
+We have tried it, and it goes on fairly thick.
+I’m not a big fan, but some wear by this brand. (you can click on the image to shop)

-I recently purchased the Ombrelle SPF 50+ 100% mineral for kids and so far we are really enjoying it.
+I recently purchased the Ombrelle SPF 50+ 100% mineral for kids and so far we enjoy it.
 It goes on smooth with a slight white tint to it, but it fades it pretty well.
 Also, it is fragrant free, which I appreciate.

 - Look for a sunscreen that is paraben-free.
 Some mark it right on the front of the bottle, while others you will have to read the fine print to be sure.